 Launched in 2017, VirtualShield is a relatively new VPN that claims to be family-friendly.
 But just how family-oriented is VirtualShield and what’s the price to pay to ensure your loved ones are protected on the Internet?
-In this VirtualShield VPN review, we’ll put its service to the test and cover the following:

 What is VirtualShield?